mohae/salted/README.md

 Each environment may build on what was already set in the base environment, e.g. the `dev` environment will add users and groups specific to that environment while the `base` environment adds users and groups that should exist in all environments.

 #### `base`
 The `base` environment is used for software that should be on all machines and configurations that should be consistent across machines.
+Some of the software is installed in the base environment and updated in the other environments, e.g. `nginx` and `iptables`.

 #### `dev`
 The 'dev' environment is for development machines.